MyNameisBram/Bram-Tunggala/index.md

 ### Content manager and generation
 *A tool to create, read, update, and delete content*
-+ Used streamlit as the UI including authentication
++ Used Streamlit as the UI including authentication
-+ Created efficiency, usability and accessibility of content management (before using google sheeets)
++ Created efficiency, usability, and accessibility of content management (before using Google Sheets)
-+ Generated email suggestion based on phrases and words that resonate with a persons personality
++ Generated email suggestions based on phrases and words that resonate with a person's personality

 ### Personality prediction
 *A tool to predict Disc type*